 In this verse, Paul is addressing the believers in the church of Rome.
 He gave a strong warning to the believers against overestimating themselves.
-A man needs to become acquainted with the weak as well as the strong points in his character, so that he may be constantly guarded against engaging in actions and seeking responsibilities for which God has never called him.
+A man needs to become acquainted with the weak as well as the strong points in his character.
+This is so that he may be constantly guarded against engaging in actions and seeking responsibilities for which God has never called him.

-The person who is proud is not acting properly for humility is the natural fruit of yielding to God’s Spirit (Galatians 5:22,23).
-The faithful believer understands that his power comes from a complete reliance upon God’s grace for every spiritual gift he may have.
-This realization leaves no room for exalting self, but rather exalting God. “…Not by might, nor by power, but by my spirit, saith the Lord of hosts” (Zechariah 4:6).
+Faith is a fruit of the Spirit (Galatians 5:22).
+The faithful believer understands that this power comes from a complete reliance upon God’s grace for every spiritual gift they may have.
+Therefore, this realization leaves no room for exalting self, but rather exalting God. “…Not by might, nor by power, but by my spirit, saith the Lord of hosts” (Zechariah 4:6).